beeva-arturomartinez/beeva-best-practices/devops/git/README.md

 ## Working Git Project

-In a real Git project in addition to use [Git Flow](#git-flow), also we must know stage where we are working on, that is to say, leads to having to play two different types of repositories.
+In a real Git project in addition to use [Git Flow](#git-flow), users must know stage where we are working on, that is to say, leads to having to play two different types of repositories.

 ### Repositories